Go To Top

 6. Does your car have an anti-theft device?

-Knowing that you have an anti-theft device isn’t enough; you will need to know what type it is and if it’s active (you must arm it) or passive (arms automatically).
+Knowing that you have an anti-theft device isn’t enough; you must know what type it is and if it’s active (you must arm it) or passive (arms automatically).
 Check out your vehicle’s manual if you’re uncertain.

 7. Is there a loan or a lease on the car?

-Why they ask: It doesn’t make a difference in your rates, but it can determine what coverages and limits you’ll be offered.
+Why they ask: It doesn’t make a difference in your rates, but it can determine what coverages and limits you need.

-Insurers will require you buy collision and comprehensive coverage if you have financed or leased because they know lenders demand these coverages.
-If you leased, then many insurers will only offer you higher liability limits of 100/300/50 (or more) because that is what leasing companies require.
+You will be required to buy collision and comprehensive coverage if you have financed or leased your vehicle.
+If you lease, many insurers will only offer you higher liability limits of 100/300/50 (or more) because that is what leasing companies require.

 If you own your car outright, you can buy only the legally required coverages if you want to.
 If you have a loan or lease, the insurance company will need to list the company on the policy and provide them with proof of insurance.